Ramesh-DarkAngel/Car-Race/README.md

 Installation:

-1. Download the "Cobra Game.zip" and extract them into your preferred location and folder (Eg: ~Desktop\Car Race).
+1. Download the "Car-Race.zip" and extract them into your preferred location and folder (Eg: ~Desktop\Car Race).
 2. Just double click the Car Race.exe to play.

 Note: